|

 WHEN HANDLING CAUSTIC SODA AND HYDROCHLORIC ACID

 3. Pour the collected xylene into a rectangular Pyrex dish.
 Cover the dish with a cloth to keep out dust and insects and leave in a well ventilated area until all the xylene has evaporated (preferably outdoors in a garage or shed).
 Remember that xylene fumes are flammable.
-You should be left with waxy deposits with tiny crystals which can be scraped up with a single edge razor blade.
+You should be left with waxy deposits with tiny crystals which can be scraped up with a single edged razor blade.
 The extract can be scraped off the razor with a scalpel into a Rizla paper - keep the scalpel blade in a wine cork when not in use.
 The process should be repeated at least once.
 The most active extract is dark in colour, while later extractions will consist of green waxy material.

-For health and safety reasons the amount of HCl used should be minimal and safety goggles and rubber gloves must be worn at all times.
+For health and safety reasons the amount of HCl used should be minimal and safety

-Mescaline freebase is C11H17NO3, molar mass 211 g/mol.
+211 g/mol.
 HCl has molar mass 36.5 g/mol.
 (H=1, C=12, N=14, O=16, Cl=35.5)

 50 g of dried San Pedro might contain at most 1% mescaline = 0.5 g.

-This would be neutralised with a solution of deionised water containing 86.5
+This would be neutralised with a solution of deionised water containing 86.5 mg HCl (36.5/211 x 500 mg).

 A 10% solution by volume (v/v) of HCl contains 105 g/litre, so this would require 0.824 g of solution (1000/105 x 86.5 mg).